 - It can exempt you from pet fees and allow your ESA to live with you even in “no-pet” housing.

 Think of it this way: an ESA letter is like the official bridge between your need for emotional support and the recognition of that need under the law.
-Without the letter, landlords can say “no.” With it, they legally cannot deny your ESA.
+Without the letter, landlords can say “no.” With it, they cannot legally deny your ESA.

 Online ESA Letters: Can They Actually Be Legit?